LLNL/serac/src/docs/sphinx/quickstart.rst

 ``SERAC_ENABLE_CODEVELOP`` (optional) one of ``OFF`` (default), ``ON`` when ``ON``, indicates that axom and mfem should be built as part of serac's CMake project.
-  This can be useful for debugging those libraries, or making changes to them without having to have spack rebuild all of serac's dependencies.
+  This can be useful for debugging those libraries, or making changes to them without needing to rebuild all of serac's dependencies through ``spack``.

 ``ENABLE_ASAN``: (optional) one of ``OFF`` (default), ``ON`` Enables the Address Sanitizer for memory safety inspections